-What's a crawl space and what's it's purpose?
+What is a crawl space and what's it's purpose?

 Does your home have a basement or a crawl space?
 Many people confuse the two if they have an unfinished area under their homes.
 However, crawl spaces really are different than basements and have their own set of unique problems.
 Identifying whether you have a crawl space is quite easy as they have several common characteristics that make them different from basements.
+So, let’s go over the question “What is a crawl space?”

 Crawl Space Characteristics